As with most disease and pest problems, accurate diagnosis is the important part of controlling a problem and doing so responsibly.

 Various sprays and pelleted product contain scents and tastes that the animals are repelled by.
 The products contain all natural ingredients.
 They could contain clove oil, cayenne, peppermint oil, spearmint oil, putrefied egg, and possibly others.
 All of them are safe to use around your home and gardens.

-Unfortunately, if animals are hungry enough, which can happen during harsh winters, they will eat despite any offending smells that typically keep them away.
+Unfortunately, if animals are hungry enough, they will eat despite any offending smells that typically keep them away.

 Animals can also get used to certain stinky smells.
 Alternate products that contain different ingredients to avoid them becoming used to the smell.
 Repellents will also need to be reapplied frequently and the frequency depends on the product instructions and weather.

-One common physical protection is a white plastic tree guard.
+One common physical protection for trees in the winter is a white plastic tree guard.
 They have two benefits.
 One is to prevent sun scald and frost cracks and the other is to protect tree bark from deer and rabbit damage.
 This is a great physical barrier to use every winter especially on young trees that have thin tender bark.
-There are also mesh plastic tree guards to put around tree trunks that can be used year-round as they provide adequate air flow around the trunk.
+There are also mesh tree guards to put around tree trunks that can be used year-round as they provide adequate air flow around the trunk.
 Those will not prevent winter weather damage.

 What To Do After the Damage Is Done

-If you have an animal eat your herbaceous perennials in the early spring, they can recover if they didn’t eat them all the way to the ground.
-Even if they did, it still may survive if it’s in it’s active growing period and has a well-established root system.
-Another reason to make sure you properly water your new plants because the healthier they are, the more stress they can endure and survive.
+If you have an animal eat herbaceous perennials as they start growing in the spring, they can recover if they didn’t eat them all the way to the ground.
+Even if they did, it still may survive if it’s in it’s active growing period with a well-established root system.

 Repel Mice and other Rodents from Nesting